Contact

 In many cases, Dutch law applies when:

-• the parties have not made a different choice of law;
+• parties have made no other choice of law

-However, this is not a given.
-In international marriages, foreign law may remain applicable, even when you live in the Netherlands.
+Yet this is not a given.
+In international marriages, foreign law may continue to apply, even when you have been living in the Netherlands for a considerable time.

 When can foreign law apply?